 The WiA awards recognises talents, rewards resilience and celebrates growth.

-The Awards supports through mentorship and market linkages.
+The Awards support through mentorship and market linkages.

 We are eager to make women in agribusiness thrive.